Raspberry PI IoT Network Monitor

 Disable Serial/UART

-Language/Locale->Season to taste (timezone)
+Language/Locale->Season to taste (timezone, kb, etc )

 Security -> Set Hostname